-During our fiscal year ended July 31, 2018, the board of directors held eleven meetings (including regularly scheduled and special meetings), and no director attended fewer than 75% of the total number of meetings of the board of directors and the committees of which he or she was a member.
+During our fiscal year ended July 31, 2019, the board of directors held eleven meetings (including regularly scheduled and special meetings), and no director attended fewer than 75% of the total number of meetings of the board of directors and the committees of which he or she was a member, except Ms. Twohill, who attended one of two meetings of the board of directors since her appointment.

 Although we do not have a formal policy regarding attendance by members of our board of directors at annual meetings of stockholders, we encourage, but do not require, our directors to attend.
-Eight of our eleven directors at the time attended our 2017 Annual Meeting of Stockholders, either telephonically or in person.
+Eight of our eleven directors at the time attended our 2018 Annual Meeting of Stockholders, either telephonically or in person.